Free SEO tools / Subdomain Finder

 Subdomain Finder is straightforward to use.
 To start, enter the target domain address and click Scan.
 The tool will take you to the Subdomains section of SE Ranking’s Competitive Research, which reveals comprehensive, up-to-date data on every found subdomain—access data on traffic volume, share, and cost, along with the number of keywords.
 Filter subdomains by any metrics and access the detailed keywords report by clicking on the number of keywords.
 Finally, click the Export button to download the report in the .csv or .xsl format.

-How reliable is our subdomain checker
+How reliable is our subdomain checker?

-There are several ways to find subdomains:
+There are multiple ways to discover subdomains:

 Can a subdomain be taken over?

-How to check a subdomain’s DNS records?
+How do you check a subdomain’s DNS records?

 Is a subdomain a separate site?